 A new study reveals that we are dumping plastic into the ocean at an alarming rate.
 Why isn’t all of this plastic being recycled?
 What can we do to reduce the amount of plastic that ends up in the ocean?
-Everyday Einstein has 3 easy tips to cut down onreduce our plastic waste.
+Ask Science has 3 easy tips to cut down onreduce our plastic waste.

 Last week close to 8,000 people, including scientists from more than 50 countries, gathered in San Jose, California for the big annual meeting for the American Association for the Advancement of Science (AAAS).
 The AAAS meetings are unique because they bring together researchers from across all science disciplines, from biology to physics and chemistry to science education, to present their work.